wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

    PROTIP: Professional-level skill cannot be obtained alone but requires mentoring and sharing of techiques from several others as part of life-long apprenticeships free of competition.

-   Scanning finds "low hanging fruit" but fail to find all false negatives.
+   Scanners are good at finding "low hanging fruit" (obvious ones that are easy to identify), but commonly fail to find many false negatives in custom code.

    Scanners often report what can be "false positives", but whether each is or not requires time to investigate, which can be frustrating for some.